European corruption watchdog calls Macedonia ‘disappointing’

-SKOPJE, Macedonia — The Council of Europe’s anti-corruption group says Macedonia’s performance on preventing corruption is “clearly disappointing,” and is calling on authorities to take action.
+SKOPJE, Macedonia — Macedonia’s performance on preventing corruption is “clearly disappointing,” the Council of Europe’s anti-corruption group has said, calling on authorities to take action.

 A compliance report by the GRECO group Thursday noted Macedonia “made no substantial progress” in implementing recommendations made over four years ago on preventing corruption among parliament members, judges and prosecutors.